-- Plyometrics: explosive training that sharpens your reactions.
+- Plyometrics: Explosive training to sharpen reactions.

 Individualized For You

-- Running technique (for maximum efficiency and endurance)
+- Running Technique: Maximizing efficiency and endurance.

 Duration vs Distance